Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 The day before the booked charter, we were concerned the wind may not work in our favour.
 But thankfully we received a text message that evening to confirm and what to take (Scoopon voucher, esky, food, drink, suncream, etc.).

 Strike 1 Fishing Charters are by no means the most professional charter service in South Australia.
-But it’s Albert’s business, who has many years of experience and he runs the show the way he wants to.
+But it’s Albert’s business, who has many years of experience and runs the show the way he wants.
 This isn’t necessarily a bad thing, he’s a nice bloke earning a living – it’s just something to be aware of.

 Meeting time was at 7am at West Beach Boat Ramp.
 Rightly or wrongly, we half expected the boat to be in the water and ready to depart.
 However, Albert and his 7.5m Witchcraft boat rocked up just after 7am and we departed about 7.30am.
 He did apologise; it just meant a bit of hanging around but he did assure us he would make up the time.

 As the sun continued to rise, the backdrop over Adelaide was pretty impressive.
 Even with the amount of cloud going overhead.

 Sometimes, the other people sharing the charter with you can make all the difference.
 Joining us on this adventure was a family of 3 (two older ladies and their 30-year-old son) and an elderly German gentleman.
 We exchanged names before boarding and although the conversation was minimal, there were pleasant exchanges throughout the charter.